Charlene Morett: Honors

 She was inducted into the Pennsylvania Sports Hall of Fame in 2011.
 As consolation for the 1980 boycott, she was one of 461 athletes to receive a Congressional Gold Medal many years later.
 Morett has twice been inducted into the USA Field Hockey Hall of Fame, individually in 1989 and as part of the 1984 Olympic team in 2014.

 Coaching career

 After graduating in 1979, Morett became an assistant field hockey coach at Old Dominion University under coach Beth Anders.
 In 1984, she took up the position of head coach at Boston College.
 Morett returned to Pennsylvania State in 1987, succeeding her retiring former coach.

-She has since become the longest serving field hockey coach at the college, winning a total of nine conference titles – two in the Atlantic 10 Conference and seven in the Big Ten Conference.
-She retired in 2023 upon completing a 17-4 record in 2022 and advancing to the national semifinals.
+She has since become the longest serving field hockey coach at the college, winning a total of 11 regular season conference titles, including three in the Atlantic 10 Conference and eight in the Big Ten Conference, to go along with nine conference tournament titles, two in the A-10 and seven in the Big Ten.
+She retired in 2023 after earning a 17-4 record in 2022, winning another Big Ten regular season championship and advancing to the national semifinals that season.